jzumsteg/zumstegs-blog/_posts/2023-06-06-ferte-alais.md

 layout: post
 thumbnail: ferte-alais/DSC04872.jpg
 ---
-<em>(Note: If you have no interest in old airplanes, you might want to just skip this post, which is about...wait for it...old airplanes.
+<em>(Note: If you have no interest in old airplanes, you might want to just skip this post, which is about...you guessed it...old airplanes.
 I won't be offended.)</em>

-I've written before about the Fete Aérien, <em>Los Temps de Hélices ("The Days of Propellers"),</em> as this is the third time I've gone to this airshow at the town of La Ferte-Alaïs with Hervé and his daughter Sophia, this time also accompanied by a friend of Sophia.
+I've written before about the <em>Fete Aérien, Los Temps de Hélices ("The Days of Propellers"),</em> as this is the third time I've gone to this airshow at the town of La Ferte-Alaïs with Hervé and his daughter Sophia, this time also accompanied by a friend of Sophia.
 This was the 50th anniversary of this airshow, so a little special.
 I've been to a fair number of air shows, and enjoyed none of them nearly as much as this one.

 This year 84 different planes were scheduled to fly, planes ranging from perfect replicas of planes from the 1910s to the French front-line fighter, the Dassault Rafale.
 Unlike most airshows, which have fly-bys of a few interesting airplanes, interspersed with 345 displays of aerobatics - each doing the same aerobatics as the others; how many loops and rolls can a person watch? - at Ferte-Alaïs there was just one aerobatic demonstration, and a bunch of "vignettes," in which planes of an era flew together and chased each other all over the sky.
 Great fun to watch!